Deploying to the App Store

 Missing Icon.
 The watch application '...watchkitextension.appex/WatchApp.app' is missing icon with name pattern '*firstname.lastname@example.org' (Home Screen 42mm).

-Ensure you have the latest version of Xamarin Studio, and that your AppIcons.appiconset contains a complete set of images.
+Ensure you have the latest version of Visual Studio for Mac, and that your AppIcons.appiconset contains a complete set of images.
 If you are still seeing this error, view the source of the Contents.json to confirm it contains an entry for all the required images.
 Alternatively, once you have ensured you're using the latest version of Xamarin, delete and re-create the AppIcons.appiconset.

-NOTE: There is a known bug in Xamarin Studio's Watch icon support: it expects an 88x88 pixel image for the 29x29@3x image (which should be 87x87 pixels).
+NOTE: There is a known bug in Visual Studio for Mac's Watch icon support: it expects an 88x88 pixel image for the 29x29@3x image (which should be 87x87 pixels).

-You cannot fix this in Xamarin Studio - either edit the image asset in Xcode or manually edit the Contents.json file (to match this sample).
+You cannot fix this in Visual Studio for Mac - either edit the image asset in Xcode or manually edit the Contents.json file (to match this sample).

 Invalid WatchKit Support